Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

 If you feel that your puppy has become fearful because of a lack of socialization, get started now.
 The sooner you realize this, the better.
 Consider enrolling your dog in training classes or doggie daycare.
 Take him or her to dog parks.

 If a puppy misses early socialization, he will become a fearful dog.
-The critical window of early socialization is from about eight weeks to about eighteen weeks, but it doesn't close there, but puppies need to be in an environment that will stimulate them to learn about life.
+The critical window of early socialization is from about eight weeks to about eighteen weeks, but it doesn't close there.
+Puppies need to be in an environment that will stimulate them to learn about life.
 The lack of early socialization can result in shyness, fear, and fear-related aggression.
 Develop a plan to help socialize your puppy early.

 When you begin to train a fearful dog, you need to make sure it has a structured environment.
 The more predictable the training sessions and rules, the better the dog will be able to cope.
-Spoiling fearful dogs will make them worse, because a fearful dog needs a strong and consistent leader.
+Spoiling fearful dogs will make it worse because a fearful dog needs a strong and consistent leader.
 Rules are a must!

 - Avoid reinforcing fearful behavior.
 Petting and talking soothingly to the dog or picking hum up reinforces the fearful behavior.
 A more hands-off approach will send the message that there is nothing to fear.
 Yawn, stretch, or just flat-out tell the dog there's nothing to be scared of.

 - No punishment, ever!
 There is never a reason for punishment in a situation where a dog is fearful.
 When a dog is frightened, it is not able to learn, so the punishment will make things worse.

 - Safety first.
 Keep the leash on at all times in public and make the house escape-proof.